 Many investors want to invest in an overall diversified portfolio that doesn’t involve re-balancing or additional purchases.
 Vanguard’s LifeStrategy Funds are a simple and inexpensive way to build a portfolio.
 These funds hold fixed levels of equities based on the component shares of the fund’s portfolio.
 You can easily tailor your portfolio to your goals and risk tolerance by selecting the components that best fit your objectives.

-LifeStrategy offer investment products that can be quite complicated.
-Nutmeg, on the other hand, offers an all-in-one platform that allows you to manage your money and invest in a number of ETFs at once.
-Both services charge a small one-time setup fee and ongoing charges, but Vanguard LifeStrateg has lower fees.
+LifeStrategy offers investment products that can be pretty complicated.
+On the other hand, Nutmeg provides an all-in-one platform that allows you to manage your money and invest in several ETFs simultaneously.
+Both services charge a small one-time setup and ongoing fee, but Vanguard LifeStrategy has lower fees than Nutmeg.
 For example, Fixed Allocation fees are only 0.45% and 0.75%, while the Fully Managed account requires you to pay a 0.75% fund fee.

 Besides having a fee structure that is easy to understand, Nutmeg also offers several portfolio options.
-You can choose from 10 risk-rated portfolios, as well as an industry or region-specific ETFs.
-Nutmeg’s Fixed Allocation portfolios are low-risk, and offer limited management intervention.
-Those seeking full control of their investments should consider Vanguard’s services.
+You can choose from 10 risk-rated portfolios and industry or region-specific ETFs.
+Nutmeg’s Fixed Allocation portfolios are low-risk and provide limited management intervention.
+On the contrary, people seeking complete control of their investments should consider Vanguard’s services.
 But if you don’t have time to research tracker funds, Nutmeg is a good option.
 Additionally, Nutmeg provides an extensive library of blog posts, calculators, and other resources to help you make wise choices about how to invest.

-When comparing Vanguard Accounts and Nutmeg accounts, there are a number of differences between the two platforms.
+There are many differences between the two platforms when comparing Vanguard Accounts and Nutmeg accounts.
 Vanguard offers several investment options, including its LifeStrategy product.
 This product has five different types of fund portfolios, split in various ways based on risk attitude and time horizon.
-Nutmeg accounts offer a a bit higher ongoing charge fee, while Vanguard accounts come with lower charges.
+Nutmeg accounts offer higher ongoing charges.
+On the other side, Vanguard accounts have fewer fees.

 Nutmeg is an alternative to Vanguard.
-Their platform is web-based, while both also offers mobile apps.
-If you’re new to investing, Nutmeg may be the better choice for you.
-They both offer the same tools and advice, but Nutmeg doesn’t require you to know much about the investments themselves.
+Their platform is web-based, while both also offer mobile apps.
+If you’re new to investing, Nutmeg may be your better choice.
+They provide the same tools and advice, but Nutmeg doesn’t require you to know much about the investments.
 The latter offers free advice, which Vanguard lacks.

-While Vanguard has done better historically, Nutmeg has the advantage of being simpler and more user-friendly.
-The Vanguard global all-cap fund has an average annual return of 10.0% since 2011.
+While Vanguard has done better historically, Nutmeg has the advantage of being more straightforward and user-friendly.
+The Vanguard global all-cap fund has had an average annual return of 10.0% since 2011.
 In comparison, Nutmeg has failed to achieve that level, and you may be better off using Vanguard.
-However, the Vanguard global all-cap fund is a good choice for many people, and they both offer diversification, low costs, and the potential to hold their assets through market fluctuations.
+However, the Vanguard global all-cap fund is a good choice for many people.
+They offer the diversification, low costs, and the potential to hold their assets through market fluctuations.

 Nutmeg Investment options

-When you’re looking for the best mutual fund provider for your money, you might be wondering whether Nutmeg Investment options or Vanguard are better.
-Whether or not you’d like to have full control over your investments, the fee structure with Nutmeg is straightforward and affordable.
+When looking for the best mutual fund provider for your money, you might wonder which one is better, Nutmeg or Vanguard.
+Whether or not you’d like complete control over your investments, the fee structure with Nutmeg is straightforward and affordable.
 The Nutmeg fee structure is transparent and stated on the main feed page, so you’ll know exactly how much to expect.

-Nutmeg offers different products under five different heads.
-The prime categories includes Nutmeg ISA, Lifetime ISA, Nutmeg Pension Account, Junior ISA and General investment account.
+Nutmeg offers different products under five heads.
+The prime categories include Nutmeg ISA, Lifetime ISA, Nutmeg Pension Account, Junior ISA, and General investment account.

 Vanguard Investment Options

-You can get your retirement savings started with a Vanguard 401(k), or invest in a custodial account, SIMPLE IRA, or 529 plan.
-Mutual funds are a great way to start your retirement savings and many people keep a healthy mix in their long-term portfolio.
+You can start your retirement savings with a Vanguard 401(k) or invest in a custodial account, SIMPLE IRA, or 529 plan.
+Mutual funds are a great way to start your retirement savings, and many people keep a healthy mix in their long-term portfolio.
 While they are riskier than CDs, they offer higher returns.
-The low costs, wide selection, and service of Vanguard mutual funds make them an ideal choice for people seeking Financial Independence.
+The low costs, vast selection, and service of Vanguard mutual funds make them an ideal choice for people seeking Financial Independence.

 Vanguard offers direct financial advisor services for an additional fee, and customers must invest a minimum of $50,000 to get started.
-The company’s online platform does offer free research tools and planning tools, but the amount of flexibility and capabilities available for trade are limited.
-Additionally, Vanguard does not offer real-time data or advanced analytics, which means that it may not be the best option for active traders.
-If you are interested in investing in the stock market, Vanguard may be a good option, but it is not a great fit for everyone.
+The company’s online platform provides free research and planning tools, but the flexibility and capabilities available for trade are limited.
+Additionally, Vanguard does not offer real-time data or advanced analytics, so it may not be the best option for active traders.
+If you are interested in investing in the stock market, Vanguard may be a good option, but it is not an excellent fit for everyone.

 Vanguard also has a lot more account types than its competitors.
 Some of these include a Solo 401(k) for self-employed individuals, a SIMPLE IRA for small business owners, and 529s for college savings for minors.
 The only negative of Vanguard is their app, which doesn’t quite hit the M1 quality bar.
 Several Android users complain that it doesn’t get as much optimization as other investment apps.

 There are many benefits to choosing Nutmeg over Vanguard.
 One of the most notable is that Nutmeg offers pension options, which Vanguard does not.
-In addition, Nutmeg offers a wide selection of investment packages, including a pension.
-In addition, the company spreads its money out with a low-risk allocation, which can be beneficial for new investors.
+In addition, Nutmeg provides a wide selection of investment packages, including a pension.
+In addition, the company spreads its money out with a low-risk allocation, which can benefit new investors.
 Lastly, the company charges low fees, which makes it a good choice for low-cost management.

-Another benefit of Nutmeg is that you can manage your money at any time.
-The company provides you with full access to projections, as well as a clear overview of all activities.
+Another benefit of Nutmeg is that you can manage your money anytime.
+The company provides you with full access to projections and a clear overview of all activities.
 Additionally, you can choose which plan suits your needs best.
 You can even ask Nutmeg to manage your portfolio during sign-up.
 These are just a few of the benefits of Nutmeg.
-Make sure to read all the small print and contact a support service if you’re unsure about which one to choose.
+Make sure to read all the small print and contact support services if you’re unsure which one to choose.

-If you prefer to manage your investments yourself, Nutmeg offers flexible accounts with no commissions or other fees.
+Nutmeg offers flexible accounts with no commissions or other fees if you prefer to manage your investments yourself.
 Customers can also set up recurring deposits and choose their cash levels.
 Customers can also access free in-house educational materials.
 If you have a third-party account, you can transfer it to Nutmeg without paying a transfer fee, but keep in mind that you may be charged at the originating brokerage.
-Moreover, withdrawals of standard account funds are free of charge but may take 3 to 7 business days to reach your destination.
+Moreover, withdrawals of standard account funds are free but may take 3 to 7 business days to reach your destination.
 However, withdrawals from personal pensions and ISAs may incur mandatory penalties.

-If you’re new to the world of investing, the Vanguard benefits may be a blessing in disguise.
-Rather than requiring you to have a wealth of knowledge about investments, Vanguard asks you a few fact-finding questions and uses risk-profiling to select a suitable portfolio for your needs.
-The service costs half a percent of your investment pot per year, but it can be extremely beneficial to novice investors.
+If you’re new to investing, the Vanguard benefits may be a blessing in disguise.
+Rather than requiring a wealth of investment knowledge, Vanguard asks you a few fact-finding questions and uses risk profiling to select a suitable portfolio for your needs.
+The service costs half a percent of your investment pot annually, but it can benefit novice investors.

-While the benefits of Vanguard over Nutmeg are largely similar, there are some notable differences.
+While the benefits of Vanguard over Nutmeg are mainly similar, there are some notable differences.
 The latter has higher fees than Vanguard, but the former has an easy, transparent pricing structure.
-Vanguard isn’t suitable for those who want to have total control over their investments and need in-depth analytics, but it’s great for those who don’t have the time to read up on tracker funds or learn how to use a financial calculator.
-In short its best for investor looking for ETFs, index funds, long-term investments starting from low investment level.
+Vanguard isn’t suitable for those who want total control over their investments and need in-depth analytics, but it’s great for those who don’t have the time to read up on tracker funds or learn how to use a financial calculator.
+In short, it’s best for an investor looking for ETFs, index funds, and long-term investments starting from a low investment level.